alpacahq/alpaca-docs/content/market-data/realtime.md

 ## Status schema

 Identifies the trading status applicable to the security and reason for the trading halt if any.
-For more information on the status indicators.
+The status messages can be accessed from any `{source}` depending on your subscription.
+Also to enable market data on a production environment please reach out to our sales team.

 | Attribute | Type       | Notes                  |